matriex/System_Extractor/Repack_INFO.md

 * This is totally different from old system.transfer.list (FOUND ON START OF THIS GUIDE)

-* On comparing there is not "zero" command
+* On comparing there is no "zero" command

 * Now copy line new --> **"76,0,32,33,............,128212,129023"** from system.transfer.list to updater-script (see below)